School of Computer Science

 Integral Solutions Ltd (ISL) and Sussex University

-won this ICP aware in 1992, for having achieved
+won this ICP award in 1992, for having achieved

 Poplog sales of five million dollars.
 I believe it was